benharosh/berkeley_capstone/README.md

 ### Detailed Explanation of Results
 #### Modeling
-##### EDA modeling
+##### Basic classification modeling
 Since the satisfaction and dissatisfaction classes are fairly balanced, and since I don't place significant emphasis on misclassification (recall or precision), but rather prioritize achieving accurate classification, I will focus on the accuracy metric for comparing the different classification models.
 With that in mind, the best classifier boasting the highest test classification accuracy is the RandomForestClassifier, achieving an accuracy of 95.60%.
 Following closely in second place is SVM with a test accuracy of 94.1%.
 ![EDA Classification Models Performance Comparision](img/classification_results.png "EDA Classification Models Performance Comparision")
-##### GridSearch Results
+##### GridSearchCV with leading classification models
-I focused on the 4 top performing models from EDA phase and ran GridSearchCV with different grid parameters in order to fine-tune the model training phase.
+I focused on the 4 top performing models from basic classification phase and ran GridSearchCV with different grid parameters in order to fine-tune the model training phase.
 Here are the results:
-![GridSearchCV Classification Comparision](img/gridsearch_results_classifiers.png "GridSearchCV Classification Comparision")
+![GridSearchCV Classification Comparision](img/gridsearch_results_classifiers.png "GridSearchCV Classification Comparision") The best classifier boasting the highest test classification accuracy was again the RandomForestClassifier with a slighly improved accuracy of `95.66%`
-##### Neural Network Results
+##### Neural Network modeling
 I constructed and trained two distinct types of neural networks to improve classification results.
 Initially, I developed a simple network comprising a single layer of hidden units (`NN_Simple` in the chart), followed by a more complex network featuring three layers of hidden units with added regularization (`NN_Complex` in the chart).
 Subsequently, I conducted a GridSearchCV to fine-tune the parameters of the more complex network (`NN_GridSearchCV` in the chart).
 Here are the outcomes:
-![GridSearchCV Classification Comparision](img/results_final.png "Final Classification Comparision") I observed a notable improvement in the test accuracy of the best model, reaching `95.80%` (with a peak of `95.90%` during training on the test set).
-This enhancement was accomplished through the utilization of a more complex neural network model, coupled with fine-tuning via GridSearchCV.
-Overall, both the more complex neural network model and its fine-tuned counterpart outperformed the other classification models, albeit not by substantial margins.
+![GridSearchCV Classification Comparision](img/results_final.png "Final Classification Comparision") I observed a significant enhancement in the test accuracy of the more complex neural network model, achieving `95.83%` (with a peak of `95.90%` during training on the test set).
+Both the more complex neural network model and its fine-tuned counterpart via `GridSearchCV` showcased superior performance compared to other classification models, albeit not by substantial margins.
+It's worth noting that due to limitations in computational resources, I could only execute a partial version of the grid parameters I had planned to test.
+Consequently, further fine-tuning with additional grid parameters is expected to yield even greater improvements in the accuracy of the best model.

 #### Feature Importance
 I employed two distinct methods to extract the most important features from the trained models.
 Through our analysis, I identified the following features as playing the most significant role in this classification problem: